Will Contest Lawyer in Corpus Christi

 - An intestate heir (a person who is eligible to inherit from an estate when the decedent did not write a will)

 Intestate heirs are decided through intestate succession, which is the list of kin organized by relative distance from the decedent.
 Intestate succession does not apply to unmarried partners, friends, or charities.
 Furthermore, intestate heirs are not entitled to certain assets, such as those passed through a life insurance policy or directly to an explicitly-named beneficiary.
+Understanding whether or not you have standing for challenging a will can help you decide if it's worth contesting in the first place.

+Need the help of a will contest attorney in Corpus Christi?
 Contact us online or call (361) 866-5437 today so our probate attorney can begin building your case as soon as possible.

 How to Contest a Will in Texas